SPEAK WITH AN EXPERT

 • Physical Therapy

-Surgical Treatments Options for Pinched Nerves
+Surgical Treatment Options for Pinched Nerves

 After non-surgical treatment options have been exhausted or the stage of your pinched nerve is deemed too severe, surgical treatment options are your next step.
 Because pinched nerves are often a symptom, the specific surgery will be determined based on the condition that is causing the pinched nerve.

 For example, if your pinched nerve is the result of sciatica or a herniated disc, a surgical procedure called laminoforaminotomy could be the right path for you.
+If your pinched nerve requires a full disc to be removed, an artificial disc replacement may be the answer.

 An ISSI spine specialist will be able to determine the exact pinched nerve treatment for you based on your specific underlying condition and its stage of progression.